nishant-Tiwari24/mcp/README.md

 ---

 ## Example Usage
-- **Jobs server:**
+- **Multi-server client:**
-  - Query: "I am looking for an AI engineer in San Jose, CA with 4-5 years of experience leveraging models like GPT 401, Claude 3.5 or similar.
-Can you please show the similar jobs I can use to create a requisition?"
+  - Query: "I need to find similar jobs for an AI engineer position in San Jose, CA with 4-5 years of experience, and also get a feedback summary for Kalyan P. Can you help me with both?"
-- **Employee server:**
-  - Query: "I am requesting a feedback summary for Kalyan P. The system will pull calendar year feedback, including Props, and create a summary for me to review, which can be ideally entered into Workday as an impact summary."
+  - The client will use both tools: `find_similar_jobs` and `summarize_employee_feedback`.

 ---